 - d.
 Blended Cement Concrete.
-When approved by the Engineer, the concrete mix design may include SCMs such as fly ash, slag cement, silica fume or blended SCM from an approved source as a partial replacement for portland cement or blended hydraulic cement except where controlled in SECTIONS 402, 403 or 404.
+When approved by the Engineer, the concrete mix design may include SCMs such as fly ash, natural pozzolans, slag cement, silica fume or blended SCM from an approved source as a partial replacement for portland cement or blended hydraulic cement except where controlled in SECTIONS 402, 403 or 404.
 Obtain the Engineer's approval before substituting SCMs for Type III cement.
 Changes in SCM or cement will require a new mix design approval. - (1) Cements meeting SECTION 2001 are not field blended cements. - (2) Cements with SCMs added at the concrete mixing plant are field blended cements. - (3) Supplementary materials can be combined with cement to create field blended cements.
 Do not exceed allowable substitution rates noted in TABLE 401-2.
-Substitute 1 pound of SCM for 1 pound of cement. - (4) SCMs in prequalified cements are to be included in the total combined substitution rate.
+Substitute 1 pound of SCM for 1 pound of cement.
+Limestone used in Type 1L cements is not an SCM and cannot be field blended. - (4) SCMs in prequalified cements are to be included in the total combined substitution rate.

 TABLE 401-2: ALLOWABLE SUBSTITUTION RATE FOR SUPPLEMENTARY CEMENTITIOUS MATERIAL.

 Material Substitution Rate

 Slag Cement 40% Maximum

 Fly Ash 25% Maximum

 Blended SCM 25% Maximum

-Limestone 10% Maximum
+Natural Pozzolans 25% Maximum

 Silica Fume 5% Max

 Total Combined 50%